Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

 we see that it can be motivated from the perspective of estimating degrees of freedom (rather than optimism) via the parametric bootstrap, since the conditional variance of the bootstrap draws (given $Y$) is $\alpha \sigma^2$.

-Thus on one hand, the estimators \eqref{eq:efron_risk} and \eqref{eq:by_risk} are fairly well-motivated from first principles.
-But on the other hand, this motivation is based only on the \emph{conditional} distribution of bootstrap samples (conditional on the data vector $Y$), and the key to their performance would be how these estimators behave \emph{marginally} over $Y$.
-Unfortunately, from the marginal perspective, it is not as clear what these estimators are actually targeting.
+Now we come to a key point: the motivation given for the above estimators is based on the \emph{conditional} distribution of bootstrap samples (conditional on the data $Y$).
+However, their performance as risk estimators hinges on how they behave \emph{marginally} over $Y$, and unfortunately, from the marginal point of view, it is not as clear what these methods are actually targeting.
 We discuss this for each method separately.